kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/example1.md

 | edge-placement-s | guilder |

 Eventually there will be automation that conveniently runs the edge scheduler.
-In the meantime, you can run it by hand wit a command like the following.
+In the meantime, you can run it by hand with a command like the following.

 ```console
 $ kubectl ws root:espw